The season-finale has a feature on Chaz Williams, goes behind the scenes on signing day, and much more.

 In this week's episode, we put a Go Pro on Joe Calvello to learn about faceoffs in lacrosse.

 Josh Maurer was named "Voice of the Minutemen" in July 2008.
-The 2013-14 will mark his sixth year serving as the play-by-play announcer of UMass football and men's basketball on the UMass Sports Network.
+The 2014-15 season will mark his seventh year serving as the play-by-play announcer of UMass football and men's basketball on the UMass Sports Network.
 He also hosts the Bud Light UMass Football and Basketball radio shows in addition to hosting and producing the TV show UMass Sports Insider, which can be seen on Comcast SportsNet New England and Fox College Sports Atlantic.
-Maurer was honored by the Associated Press in each of the last four years for the "Best College Sports Play-by-Play" in the region for his work on the UMass Sports Network.
+Maurer has been honored by the Associated Press four times for "Best College Sports Play-by-Play" in the region for his work on the UMass Sports Network.

 Maurer (pronounced MOU-er) came to UMass after calling football and men's basketball at Charleston Southern, where he also hosted the weekly coaches show and worked in the media relations office.
 Along with calling games at CSU, Maurer spent four seasons as the voice of the Charleston RiverDogs, the New York Yankees' Class-A affiliate in the South Atlantic League, since 2005.
 He also aided the RiverDogs media relations office in various roles.